for-alisia/react-examples/README.md

 ---

+## Color Generator (color-generator folder)

+Simple color generator.
+User can type the color and app shows titnts and shadows for him with their hex-value and possibility to copy to clipboard.

+Live version, deployed in Vercel: [Color Generator React App](https://color-generator-eight.vercel.app/).

+## Infinity images scroll (infinity folder)

+Infinity image gallery.
+Unsplash API.
+Get featured photos from the API by default.
+User can search for the photos he wants.
+New photos are loaded when user reaches the end of the page.

+Live version, deployed in Vercel: [Infinite Image Gallery React App](https://infinity-mauve.vercel.app/).
+Request's amount is restricted to 50 in an hour by API.

+---

+## Cart App (cart folder)

+Simple example of useReducer() hook.
+Items are loaded from api, then user can change the quantity of the items, delete them and clear the cart.

+Live version, deployed in Vercel: [Cart Example React App](https://cart-tau.vercel.app/)

 ## Songs App (songs folder)

 The main goal of this app is to use Redux inside as a state manager.
 Just Redux and React-Redux.
 Without additional libraries, as reselect and others.
 Basic example of using Redux.
 No API used.